rtrouton/aws_scripts/README.md

-These are scripts written for use with Amazon Web Service's `aws` command line tool.
+These are scripts written for use with Amazon Web Services, either using the `aws` command line tool or other means.